ophwug/docs/README.md

 You don't need to do all these things, but they may help extend the life of your device or preserve access.

 The comma devices are not invincible.
-They follow the [bathtub curve of failure](https://en.wikipedia.org/wiki/Bathtub_curve), just like humans.
+They follow the [bathtub curve of failure](https://en.wikipedia.org/wiki/Bathtub_curve), just like humans and everything else in life.

 ![Bathtub](https://upload.wikimedia.org/wikipedia/commons/thumb/7/78/Bathtub_curve.svg/960px-Bathtub_curve.svg.png)